xuefeiwang001/waste_cost_dashboard/README.md

     - Interactive visualisation and dashboard design with Streamlit + Altair

 ## 👩‍💻 Author
+🎓 Dual Master's Degrees in Data Science
-📘 MSc in Data Analytics and AI
+  - MSc in Data Analytics & Artificial Intelligence
-📘 MSc in Statistics
+  - MSc in Statistics

-🔍 Driven to transform raw data into strategic insights that lead to real impact.
+📌 Profile Summary
+A data-driven professional with strong analytical foundations and hands-on experience in end-to-end data projects — from ETL & dashboarding to statistical modelling and AI-powered insights.
+Passionate about transforming raw operational data into actionable business strategies.

-📧 [xuefei.wang.fr@gmail.com]
+📧 Contact: xuefei.wang.fr@gmail.com